OceanSky-Technologies/electronics/README.md

-# electronics
+# Electronics

-This repository contains schematics and layouts.
+This repository contains schematics and layouts

+SW: KiCAD